roth-hex-lab/roth-hex-lab.github.io/content/_index.md

         #### Long-term stay (Junior and Senior Researchers)
         We encourage both junior and senior researchers to interact with us on a long-term basis.
 Funding can be acquired through various programs of TUM and national funding agencies.
 However, please be aware that planning should be performed well in advance.

-        Please send all application-related mail to hex-application.ortho@mh.tum.de and CC daniel.roth]at[tum.de
+        Please send all application-related mail to hex-application.ortho[at]mh.tum.de and CC daniel.roth]at[tum.de

         ---
       # *Currently we offer the following positions:*